WMAQ-TV: Bank of America Chicago Marathon and Bank of America Shamrock Shuffle 8K

 From 2001 to 2002, and again since 2008 (with the exception of 2020 due to the event's cancellation resulting from the COVID-19 pandemic), WMAQ has served as an official broadcaster of the Chicago Marathon, which is held annually every second Sunday in October.
 Because of its commitments to air the event, the station has had to reschedule NBC News programs preempted or delayed by the telecast of the marathon.
 Since 2012, WMAQ, through their station's official website NBCChicago.com, currently serves as an official web broadcaster of the Bank of America Shamrock Shuffle.
 On June 15, 2017, the Bank of America Chicago Marathon, the Bank of America Shamrock Shuffle 8K, and WMAQ-TV announced they will extend their partnership.
 Sister Telemundo station WSNS-TV announced they would air the marathon in Spanish beginning with the 40th anniversary of the running of the marathon on October 8, 2017.
 On December 10, 2020, the marathon, the 8K shuffle, WMAQ and WSNS announced that they will extend their partnership again for three more years beginning in 2021 and will cover it through least 2023.

 Chicago Fire Soccer Club

 In 2012, WMAQ-TV partnered with the Chicago Fire Soccer Club (now Chicago Fire FC) to carry its matches in the 2012 season live on its NBC Chicago Nonstop subchannel.
 The local free-to-air rights to the Chicago Fire Soccer Club matches moved to WPWR-TV in 2013.

 Chicago Blackhawks and Bulls

-In 2023, WMAQ simulcast two Blackhawks and two Bulls game broadcast by sister network NBC Sports Chicago.
+In 2023, WMAQ simulcast two Blackhawks and two Bulls games broadcast by sister network NBC Sports Chicago.

 News operation

-WMAQ-TV presently broadcasts 41 hours, and 25 minutes of locally produced newscasts each week (with 6 hours, 35 minutes each weekday, four hours on Saturdays, and 4½ hours on Sundays).
+WMAQ-TV presently broadcasts 41 hours, 25 minutes of locally produced newscasts each week (with 6 hours, 35 minutes each weekday; four hours on Saturdays and 4 1/2 hours on Sundays).
 In addition, the station produces the half-hour sports highlight program Sports Sunday, which airs Sunday evenings after the 10 p.m. newscast.

 WMAQ's news helicopter, "Sky5" with the old gold 5 logo from July 2006.